supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/resize/readme.md

 ### Example 1.
 Resize image by specifying width and height

-In this exmaple we will resize image **with keeping aspect ratio.**
+In this example we will resize image **with keeping aspect ratio.**

 **Original image sizes**: width 3200px and height 5000px.
 **Resized image sizes**: width 1200px and height 1200px.
 Aspect ratio is kept, empty areas are filled with black color.